 Looking For HIV Testing in Kenya?
 Find HIV Center

-AHF Kenya also supports a multi-pronged prevention program that includes monthly outreach of free HIV testing and counseling into a multitude of local communities which allows the team to identify people living with HIV who are out of care and link them to services.
-More than 170,500 people were tested in 2013 through AHF Kenya’s rapid testing program, and over 1.4 million condoms were distributed through local outreach and safer sex promotions.
-In May 2014, AHF Kenya opened the AHF Plaza in the capital city of Nairobi.
-This state-of-the-art healthcare plaza was built by AHF from the ground up through a partnership with the country’s Ministry of Health and provides free antiretroviral therapy, HIV counseling and testing, condom promotion and distribution, HIV care and treatment including management of opportunistic infections, lab monitoring and STI management.
+AHF Kenya also supports a multi-pronged prevention program that includes strategic and targeted free HIV testing and counselling which allows the team to identify people living with HIV who are out of care and link them to services.
+More than 1,000,000 people have been tested for HIV since 2009 through AHF Kenya’s rapid testing program, and over 3 million condoms were distributed through local outreach and safer sex promotions.
+We have been able to support PMTCT interventions through the peer model by supporting mentor mother who play an important role in the elimination of mother to child HIV and syphilis transmission.
+The adolescent and young person’s mentorship and HIV prevention program has been implemented.

 Girls Act empowers girls and young women to stay healthy and thrive!
 We work to Prevent HIV and STI infections, Reduce unplanned pregnancies, Help young women and girls stay on their HIV treatment, and Support them to stay in school!
-If you are interested in learning more about Girls Act, or need HIV testing information, please contact the Girls Act Country Coordinator: Faith Ndungu – [email protected]
+If you are interested in learning more about Girls Act, or need HIV testing information, please contact [email protected].

 Visit Girls Act Website

 << Return to Countries List